 Step 3: Oral Examination

-- Once your application has been approved by the Standards and Credentials Committee, you will receive a personal email inviting you for an oral examination at one of our scheduled Gatherings/Conferences held across the United States and in Canada.
+- Once your application has been approved by the Standards and Credentials Committee, you will receive a personal email inviting you for an oral examination at one of our scheduled events held across the United States.

-- Following your response, you will be e-mailed information explaining details of your oral examination and the ordination/licensure service.
+- Following your response, you will be e-mailed information explaining the details of your oral examination and the ordination/licensure service.
+Do not book flights until you have received this e-mail.

 - Transportation and lodging are the responsibility of the candidate.
 We will provide a recommended hotel that includes a negotiated ECA rate.
 Note: The sooner transportation and lodging arrangements are made, typically the cheaper they are.